jordibruin/Swift-Charts-Examples/README.md

 # Swift Charts Examples
-An overview of the different types of charts you can make with Swift Charts
+This repo aims to provide sample code for lots of different chart types for you to use as inspiration for your own projects.
+We start by recreating the sample charts Apple uses in their sessions related to Swift Charts.
+The goal is to make each chart type customizable, accessible and flexible so that you can easily change it to your needs.

 <img width="1511" alt="image" src="https://user-images.githubusercontent.com/170948/173253882-1a80b934-a0b9-4acb-a290-a299ae3fdd7d.png">

-Let's start by recreating the different chart examples that Apple gave in these session screenshots.

 ## Included Charts